inderjit303/digital_sine_wave_generator/README.md

 # Circuit diagram in eSim

-The following is the first version of schematic in eSim is shown in fig 5
+The following is the first version of schematic in eSim is shown in fig 5 It consists of 8 bit PRS generator, digital sine wave LUT generator, 10 bit DAC used as 8 bit DAC and 2nd order sallen key low pass filter tuned at 1KHz.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/157656849-9fb3ed2e-23b5-40e9-98d4-4816fcfcca8d.png">